NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 ## Publish the package

-Publish your *.nupkg* file to nuget.org by using the `dotnet nuget push` command along with an API key you get from nuget.org.
+Publish your *.nupkg* file to nuget.org by using the [dotnet nuget push](/dotnet/core/tools/dotnet-nuget-push) command with an API key you get from nuget.org.

 [!INCLUDE [publish-notes](includes/publish-notes.md)]